dprince/kytoon/README.md

 provider specific.
 The config files control things like memory, hostname, flavor, etc. Each group should define identify one instance as the 'gateway' host which marks it as the primary access point for SSH access into the group.

+NOTE: As Kytoon relies on SSH access, the base images being used for server groups must have the SSH daemon installed and enabled, as well as reachable.
+If there is a firewall on the guest images, it must be configured accordingly.

 By default Kytoon looks for config/server_group.json in the current directory.
 You can override this with Rake using GROUP_CONFIG or bin/kytoon using --group-config.